j-sieben/UTL_TEXT/README.md

 CodeGenerator has three methods, each designed as a procedure and a function:

-- BULK_REPLACE, a convenient method to replace many occurences of a text in one go
+- `BULK_REPLACE`, a convenient method to replace many occurences of a text in one go
-- GENERATE_TEXT, a method to incorporate column values of a select query into a template passed in as the first column
+- `GENERATE_TEXT`, a method to incorporate column values of a select query into a template passed in as the first column
-- GENERATE_TEXT_TABLE, as GENERATE_TEXT but it delivers a table of CLOB instead of a single CLOB
+- `GENERATE_TEXT_TABLE`, as GENERATE_TEXT but it delivers a table of CLOB instead of a single CLOB

 ### BULK_REPLACE